gottsc33/ONT_FineTuner/README.md

-# Development of a Fine Tuned Oxford Nanopore Tech Basecalling model for Malus domestica
+# Development of a Fine Tuned Oxford Nanopore Tech Basecalling model for Rosaceae Crops
  ## Requirements:

  1) shuf